bihealth/sodar-core-legacy/docs/source/app_tokens.rst

 Usage
 =====

-When logged in as a superuser, you can find the "API Tokens" link in your user dropdown menu in the top right corner of the site.
+When logged in to SODAR, you can find the "API Tokens" link in your user dropdown menu in the top right corner of the site.

-This application is not available for users with a non-superuser status.

 Select "Create Token" from the "Token Operations" dropdown to create a new token.
 You will only see the token once, so make sure to copy it to clipboard at